FrankGrieger/myObjectDetector/README.md

 1. An instance of `AVCaptureSession()` is needed to manage capture activity and to coordinate the flow of data from input devices to capture outputs.
 2. The input `AVCaptureDeviceInput` from the device `AVCaptureDevice` has to be connected to the capture session.
 3. The capture data output `AVCaptureVideoDataOutput` has to be observed by all objects that adopt a `AVCaptureVideoDataOutputSampleBufferDelegate` protocol and has to be connected to the capture session too.
-4. An instance of `AVCaptureVideoPreviewLayer` has to be added as sublayer to the `CameraView` view to display the device output.
+4. An instance of `AVCaptureVideoPreviewLayer` has to be added as sublayer to the `CameraView` view to display the device input.

 The session is created together with the `CameraModel`.
 The method `setUpSession()` is called inside `.onAppear` of the `CameraView`.
 This configures the session when the view appears.